ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 Here is a description of the function of each directive and location block:

 `listen` — Defines what port Nginx will listen on.
 In this case, it will listen on port 80, the default port for HTTP.

 `root` — Defines the document root where the files served by this website are stored.

 `index` — Defines the order that Nginx will prioritize index files for this website.
 Generally, index.html files have a higher precedence than index.php files, to allow for quickly setting up a maintenance landing page in PHP applications.
 However, these settings can be adjusted.

 `server_name` — Defines which domain names and/or IP addresses this server block should respond for.
 Point this directive to your server’s domain name or public IP address.

 `location /` — The first location block includes a try_files directive, which checks for the existence of files or directories matching a URI request.
 If Nginx cannot find the appropriate resource, it will return a 404 error.

-`location ~ .php$` — This location block handles the actual PHP processing by pointing Nginx to the fastcgi-php.conf configuration file and the php7.4-fpm.sock file, which declares what socket is associated with php-fpm.
+`location ~ .php$` — This location block handles the actual PHP processing by pointing Nginx to the `fastcgi-php.conf` configuration file and the `php7.4-fpm.sock` file, which declares what socket is associated with `php-fpm`.

-`location ~ /.ht` — The last location block deals with .htaccess files, which Nginx does not process.
-By adding the deny all directive, if any .htaccess files happen to find their way into the document root ,they will not be served to visitors.
+`location ~ /.ht` — The last location block deals with `.htaccess` files, which Nginx does not process.
+By adding the deny all directive, if any `.htaccess` files happen to find their way into the document root, they will not be served to visitors.

 Once you have finished editing, save and close the file using `CTRL+X` and then `Y` and `ENTER` to confirm.
 It should look something like this: